Medicinal herbs to grow at home

 Ashwagandha contains chemicals that might help calm the brain, reduce swelling, lower blood pressure, and alter the immune system.
 They are called adaptogens, which are believed to help the body resist physical and mental stress.

 Ashwagandha is ready to harvest in 150–180 days when flowers and berries start to form and leaves begin to dry out.
-Harvest ashwagandha roots by digging carefully using a small tool.
-Be careful not to damage the plant when digging it up, and make sure the soil has some moisture while doing this.
-After harvesting, roots and berries are separated from the plant.
-Roots are washed, cleaned, cut into small pieces of 7-10 cm, and dried in the sun or shade.
+After harvesting, roots and berries are separated from the plant, washed, cleaned, cut into small pieces of 7-10 cm, and dried in the sun or shade.

 3. Spearmint